MushroomObserver/mushroom-observer/doc/glosssary.md

 ### Who can contribute?

-The glossary entries are created and edited by members of the MO community.
+The Glossary entries are created and edited by members of the MO community.
 (No individual member owns any entry.)
 Everyone is welcome to contribute.

 ### Terms to Include